haacked/haacked.com/_posts/2020/2020-03-09-geographically-distributed-teams.markdown

 ## One for all and all for one

 If one member of a team is remote, then the entire team should behave as if it's remote.
 When a team has a meeting, and one member is remote, but the rest of the team is co-located in a meeting room, that creates a large imbalance in the remote person's ability to participate.
-Ideally everyone would join the videoconference meeting indivdually.
+Ideally everyone would join the videoconference meeting individually.
 It puts everyone on a level playing field.

 ## Communicate Well

 In a previous post, I mentioned the importance of communicating often.
 I went so far as to say you should overcommunicate.
-But when you do, respect the the time and attention of your audience.
+But when you do, respect the time and attention of your audience.
 Embrace the asynchronicity of your communication mediums.
 For example, avoid messages like this.

 ![Old CRT screen with the text, "@haacked: Hey, you around?"](https://user-images.githubusercontent.com/19977/72849475-99e78980-3c5b-11ea-8a4f-9019333c6892.png)